Gay village: Europe

 The neighbourhood of Le Marais in Paris has experienced a growing gay presence since the 1980s, as evidenced by the existence of a large gay community and of many gay cafés, nightclubs, cabarets and shops, such as one of the largest gay clubs in Europe, Le Depot.
 These establishments are mainly concentrated in the southwestern portion of the Marais, many on or near the streets Sainte-Croix de la Bretonnerie and Vieille du Temple.

 A well-known gay village of Sitges is one of the richest residential areas within the area of greater Barcelona.
 The town hosts several gay events throughout the year, such as Gay Pride and Bears Week.
 The first monument for the gay community, an inverse triangle, was built in Passeig Maritim street in 2006.
 Many gay tourists use the gay-friendly accommodation in Sitges during Circuit Festival of Barcelona.

 Not all major cities have gay villages, especially those with more progressive histories with LGBT rights.
-Sweden, for example, legalized same sexual activity in 1944, a full 67 years before Lawrence vs. Texas decriminalized homosexuality in the US.
+Sweden, for example, legalized same sexual activity in 1944, a full 67 years before Lawrence v.
+Texas decriminalized homosexuality in the US.
 As a result, there was not the same need for secret gathering places in Swedish cities that shaped many gay villages elsewhere.
 However, there are areas which were historically known as meeting places for gays, such as Södermalm in Stockholm, Punavuori and Kallio in Helsinki, which remain as somewhat trendy areas for gay people to live in, though they do not have a predominantly gay population.

+There are a number of gay villages in England such as in Birmingham, Leeds, Manchester and London.

+Australasia

 Australia

-In Sydney, New South Wales, Potts Point (aka "Poofs Point") and nearby Elizabeth Bay (aka "Betty Bay") are renowned for having the largest gay population in the city, with many gay run business.
+In Sydney, New South Wales, Potts Point (also known as "Poofs Point") and nearby Elizabeth Bay (also known as "Betty Bay") are renowned for having the largest gay population in the city, with many gay run business.
 The area is known for having the highest density of population in Australia with many Art Deco apartment blocks.
 Newtown also has a sizable gay population but it has a more gritty bohemian feel.
 Darlinghurst is also a historically gay area.
 Oxford Street in particular is known as the Golden Mile due to its long stretch of LGBT bars and clubs.

 In Melbourne, Victoria, city fringe suburbs such as Collingwood and South Yarra have sizeable gay communities.
 Big 7 Travel ranked Melbourne as the fourth most LGBT friendly city in the world.

+New Zealand

+Hamilton East, a suburb of Hamilton, a town situated in the North Island of New Zealand is one of the newest gay villages worldwide.
+There is a small gay population with some gay owned businesses, cafes and is across the river from the Hamilton central business district.
+The local LGBT pride month is in April each year and celebrates local diversity.